-Hector Gutierrez is currently the head coach for the TCU Beach Volleyball program.
+Hector Gutierrez was named head coach of the TCU Beach Volleyball program on November 9, 2016.

-Prior to TCU, Gutierrez was an assistant coach for the beach volleyball program at Florida State where he helped lead the team to the No. 1 overall seed in the first-ever NCAA Championship, while also helping guide the team to a runner-up finish in the tournament.
+Prior to coming to Fort Worth, Gutierrez was an assistant coach for the beach volleyball program at Florida State where he helped lead the team to the No. 1 overall seed in the first-ever NCAA Championship, while also helping guide the team to a runner-up finish in the tournament.
 During the 2015-16 season, the Seminoles won the CCSA Championship, produced two AVCA All-Americans, garnered four CCSA All-Conference selections and the CCSA Pair of the Year.

 Gutierrez comes to TCU with a wealth of international experience both as an indoor and beach volleyball coach.
 Prior to his position at Florida State, Gutierrez spent 10 months as a head coach on the USA beach volleyball national team.
 Before joining USA beach volleyball, Gutierrez served as head coach on the Slovakia (2014) Beach Volleyball national women’s team and an assistant coach on the German Beach Volleyball national team from 2012 to 2013.
 He also worked with the Swiss Beach Volleyball national team for one year (2011-12).

 With the U.S. squad, Gutierrez led the team of Brittany Hochevar and Heather McGuire to a ninth place showing at the Prague Open in the Czech Republic.
 He then led Hochevar and teammate Jennifer Fopma to a ninth place finish at the Long Beach Grand Slam in California.